snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Flowchart Window**:
-A special window available in the Unity Editor for editing and working with Fungus Flowcharts and their Blocks.
+A special window available in the Unity Editor for editing and working with %Fungus Flowcharts and their Blocks.

 <!-- ------------------------ -->
 <!-- ---------- I ----------- -->